TechnicalPursuit/TIBET/README.md

 application development more scalable, maintainable, and efficient.

 ### TIBET 5.0 is markup-driven.
-Tags are a central organizing principle for functionality in TIBET.
-In TIBET, tags are smart macros, macros you can create, combine, and script together to create applications of any scope and complexity without sacrificing reuse.
-TIBET's tag library and our TIBET Tag Store&trade; ecosystem give you access to a broad set of reusable functionality in the form of intelligent tag bundles.
+Tags are the central organizing principle for development in TIBET.
+In TIBET, tags are smart macros, macros you create, combine, and connect to create applications of any scope and complexity without sacrificing reuse.
+TIBET's tag library and our TIBET Tag Store&trade; ecosystem give you access to a broad range of reusable functionality in the form of modular, intelligent tag bundles.

 ### TIBET 5.0 is zero-reload.
 The entire TIBET platform, from our tag set to our IDE, has been engineered to eliminate reload cycles.
-With TIBET you develop _live_, while your application runs.
+With TIBET you develop live, while your application runs.
 Changes you make to your JavaScript, HTML, and CSS are reflected instantly and can then be persisted or rolled back at your discretion.

 ### TIBET 5.0 is server-agnostic.
 TIBET 5.0 is server-agnostic to the point of being able to run without a